UK must counter 'threats' in space

 He also confirmed that he is considering British participation in an alternative satellite-navigation system to the EU's Galileo programme.

-Mr Williams said that with so much military and civilian technology reliant on satellites - which are potentially vulnerable to attacks - the UK needs to be at the forefront of space technology.
+Mr Williamson said that with so much military and civilian technology reliant on satellites - which are potentially vulnerable to attacks - the UK needs to be at the forefront of space technology.

 - Can the UK really go it alone with a new sat-nav scheme?